Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Main Notes
 - **Personality**  The pattern of enduring characteristics that produce consistency and individuality in a given person.
-- **Traits** are consistant characteristics and behaviour of a personality displayed in different situations.
+- **Traits** are consistant characteristics and behaviour of a personality displayed in different situations.`502`
 - **Trait theory** A model of personality that seeks to identify the basic traits necessary to describe a personality.Everyone has traits but to differing degrees.
 - A growing consensus exists that the Big Five(OCEAN) represent the best description of personality traits we have today.
 - **Self Efficacy** is our personal belief in ourself whether we are capable of something or not.